rmsalinas/automatic-ar/README.md

 OpenCV 3.2.0

-PCL 1.7.2 (Optional, for visualization)
+PCL 1.7.2 (Optional, for point cloud I/O and visualization)

 *The project might work with older dependencies however however we have not tested if it does.